CyrilCermak/modular_architecture_on_ios/README.md

     -   The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    -   Compile time is slower as there are no hard interfaces and the build system must always figure it out what to re-compile
+    -   Compile time is slower as there are no hard interfaces and the build system must always figure out what to re-compile

 ## Essentials